Replace Tool Chest Drawer Slides: 5 Steps for

 • Drill/Impact Driver: Speeds up the removal and installation of screws.

-• Rivet Gun and Drill Bits: If your old slides are riveted to the tool chest or drawer, you’ll need to drill out the old rivets and install new ones [cite: 3 from search 3].
-A burr can also be used to remove rivet heads [5 from search 1].
+• Rivet Gun and Drill Bits: If your old slides are riveted to the tool chest or drawer, you’ll need to drill out the old rivets and install new ones.
+A burr can also be used to remove rivet heads.

 • Shims: Small pieces of wood or plastic can help correct minor alignment issues or compensate for uneven surfaces.